Company Name: Bluefield Partners Limited Liability Partnership registered number OC348071

 In some cases, the Company needs to process data to ensure that it is complying with its legal obligations and to defend against legal claims.
 For example, it is required to check an individual’s entitlement to work in the UK, to deduct tax, to make reasonable workplace adjustments in the case of disability, to comply with health and safety laws and to enable employees or workers to take periods of leave to which they are entitled.

 In other cases, the Company has a legitimate interest in processing personal data before, during and after the end of the employment, worker or contractor relationship.
-Processing data allows the Company to (as it applies to either an employment worker or contractor relationship):
+Processing data allows the Company to:

 • operate and keep a record of recruitment and promotion processes;